Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 Know that search engines reward advertisers who can craft intelligently-targeted and relevant PPC campaigns.

 Well, by charging less for ad clicks.
 Let’s say that your landing pages and ads are satisfying as well as useful to users, then Google will charge you less for each click and this, in turn, generates higher profits for your business.

 To use PPC, it is vital to know how to do it right.

 Now, let’s talk about Amazon PPC in specific.

 Amazon utilizes the PPC model to help sellers to generate more sales for their products.
 They call it “sponsored ads or sponsored product ads.”

 There were times when investing your money and time in advertising was optional but not anymore.
-Since there are new sellers and businesses opening their accounts on Amazon every other day, the competition has massively increased.
+Since new sellers and businesses are opening their accounts on Amazon every other day, the competition has massively increased.